Free Binary Translator — Convert Binary to Text

 - Without these standards, binary is just numbers — ASCII and Unicode give those numbers meaning

-Four steps to convert between binary, decimal, octal, hexadecimal, and text instantly.
+Three steps to convert between to text and back instantly.

 Why Use Our Binary Translator?